deton57/oke-labs/oke-rancher/vm.md

 We just finished creating our Rancher, let's continue to our next step.

-Click here to go to step 2:
+Click here to go to part 2:

 [Create an OKE cluster using Rancher](cluster.md)